OpenSourceIronman/OverviewOne/FlightSoftware/README.txt

   |   Module that handles payload-specific command functionality.
 This includes
   |   dispatching based on the command ID.
 It also implements several common
   |   pieces of payload functionality (e.g. running shell commands).
+  |
+  +-- send.py
+  |   Module that handles sending data to the Supernova bus.
+  |
+  +-- flight_sm.py
+  |   Implementation of the Flight finite state machine.
+  |   It has a level of abstraction from the actual hardware so that
+  |   various sequences of events can be tested.
+  |
+  +-- hardware.py
+  |   Hardware layer implementation.
+  |   Most of the implementation consists of sending Supernova bus commands.
+  |
+  +-- hardware_mock.py
+  |   Hardware layer mock.
+  |   Should be a mirror of the above, but it simply logs and prints activities.

 ===========================================
 * Setting up PIP